plone/plone.contentrules/plone/contentrules/README.txt

 Rules are composed of rule elements - actions and conditions.
 These will be executed one by one when a rule is invoked.

-First, create some rule elements.
+First, we create some rule elements.

   >>> from zope.interface import Interface, implements
   >>> from zope.component import adapts